 There is no need uninstall a previous version.

-- If this is a new installation of Sierra Chart, it is recommended to install it into the default installation path.
+- If this is a new installation of Sierra Chart, it is recommended to install it into the default installation folder.
 However, you can use any folder you want for Sierra Chart on any drive that provides fast access.
-Except do not use the Program Files folder.
+Except avoid using the Program Files folder.
 Sierra Chart cannot work in that folder.

 - Sierra Chart will be run automatically when the installation is finished.
 To start Sierra Chart later: Press the Windows Start button.
 Select Programs >> Sierra Chart >> Sierra Chart on the menus to run Sierra Chart.
 The program file name is SierraChart.exe.